So, the weather has finally turned and people and their pets are out and about.

 The first step in the 2017 update process is to hear from PA residents.
-If you want to be heard, want to listen in or want to complete a transportation survey that provides feedback for consideration updating the current Program.....
+If you want to be heard,....go to the following website -

 Watch this Pennsylvania Bald Eagle nest ....LIVE!Breeding bald eagles typically lay one to three eggs once a year, and they hatch after about 35 days of incubation.
 Hunting, egg sitting, eaglet feeding and brooding duties are shared by both parents.
 The young eagles begin flying three months after hatching and are on their own about one month later.One egg in this nest was laid on February 14 and one more two or three days later.Click on the link below, provided by the PA Game Commission.